 Ponte Vedra Beach home prices are not only among the most expensive in Florida, but Ponte Vedra Beach real estate also consistently ranks among the most expensive in America.

-Ponte Vedra Beach is a decidedly white-collar town, with fully 93.44% of the workforce employed in white-collar jobs, well above the national average.
+Ponte Vedra Beach is a decidedly white-collar town, with fully 94.38% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ponte Vedra Beach is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Ponte Vedra Beach who work in management occupations (21.09%), sales jobs (18.14%), and business and financial occupations (10.94%).
+There are especially a lot of people living in Ponte Vedra Beach who work in management occupations (22.66%), sales jobs (16.64%), and office and administrative support (10.44%).

-Telecommuters are a relatively large percentage of the workforce: 8.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Ponte Vedra Beach telecommute to their jobs.
+Overall, about 10.47% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Ponte Vedra Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Ponte Vedra Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ponte Vedra Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ponte Vedra Beach include English, Irish, Italian, and French .
+The greatest number of Ponte Vedra Beach residents report their race to be White, followed by Asian.
+Important ancestries of people in Ponte Vedra Beach include Irish, English, Italian, and French .

 The most common language spoken in Ponte Vedra Beach is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.